heisenberg1223/thewalterwhiteexpirements/README.md

         ./thewalterwhiteexpirements

-You can also alternatively just download the binary from the releases tab.
+You can also alternatively just download the .tar file with the binary from the releases tab.
-- NOTE: if you download the binary, you still have to clone the source as the binary still requires the ./assets folder
 <br>

 **Building for windows**